Blues For Youth

 Magic Slim and the Teardrops appeard on December 3rd, 2005 for the SBBS at Warren Hall (Earl Warren Showgrounds).
 Below is an image of some of our Blues For Youth students meeting backstage with Slim.

-Martin Luther King Day Workshop & Concert
+Martin Luther King Day Workshop and Concert – February 2005

 The SBBS partnered with Cate School to sponsor an afternoon workshop for local high school musicians that was led by Los Angeles-based blues artists.
 Students and artists also shared dinner together.
 The day ended with an evening concert during which both the professional artists and students played.